haxordx/challenges/README.md

 #### 3. Report Bugs and Feedback

 This is the whole point of Haxor!
 When you encounter friction, confusion, or bugs, **open GitHub issues on the base repository**.
-Every issue or feedback is worth 10 points.
+Every issue or feedback is worth 10 points and you can get rewarded up to 3x per challenge!

 ```sh
 gh issue create -l "feedback" -w -b "`replayable --md`"